Eduardo-Morales-Alberti/overwritevgfile/README.md

 This allows to you exclude projects folders to be sync.

 ## Instructions
 1. Create a file called *'config.json'*. *Here is an example of what needs to be on it:*
 ```
 {
   "projects": {
-    "alias": "name-folder",
+    "alias": [
+      "name-folder-local",
+      "name-folder-vagrant"
+    ],
-    "other-alias": "name-folder"
+    "other-alias": [
+      "name-folder-local",
+      "name-folder-vagrant"
+    ]
   },
   "vgfile": "vagrantfiledir/VagrantFile"
 }